 Unlike previous X-Men video games, Children of the Atom also allowed players to helm popular X-Men villains such as the menacing Sentinel (which I wish was in later Capcom fighters) and Silver Samurai.
 (It also featured SF’s Akuma as a hidden final boss).
 COTA also helped introduce many modern fighting concepts that are now commonplace.

 The quality of both games on the Saturn were quite good and destroy the Playstation ports in terms of animation and overall arcade accuracy.
-However, Marvel Super Heroes has a MUCH more noticable load time that COTA.
-Supposedly, the option 4MB RAM cart helps with this issue.
+However, Marvel Super Heroes has a MUCH more noticeable load time than COTA.

 X-Men vs Street Fighter was the first entry into what we now know of as the Marvel vs. Capcom series.
 Compared the the later entries in the series, X-Men vs Street Fighter has a relatively limited character roster, but it makes up for it in overall quality.
 The controls for the game are very tight and it is an absolute joy to play.
 However, due to flawed beta testing, every character in X-Men vs Street Fighter has at least one infinite combo; ironically, it is nevertheless praised by some Street Fighter fans as being the most “fun” entry of the four Marvel vs. Capcom games for precisely this reason.